booherbg/intro-to-bootstrap/README.md

 starting a project, otherwise the classes wont make much sense (this isnt something you can just 'guess' at in most cases).

+Bootstrap also uses what is called a 'mobile-first' strategy, which means that unless otherwise specified, all styles by default are applied to screens at the "extra-small" size and larger.
+To override behavior for larger screensizes (small, medium, large, extra-large), you have to explicitly specify it.

 At a high level, there's two major "domains" that you can use bootstrap for, and its up to you on how far you want to take it.
-The first is the responsive grid, and the second are components like buttons, alerts, modals, and typography.
+The first is the responsive grid, and the second are component utilities like vertical and horizonal alignment, navbar, form controls (buttons, inputs, drop-downs, etc), alerts, modals, icons, and typography.

 ## Bootstrap Workflow